nyu-dh/website/source/_news/2022-02-01-open_houses.md

   Bring your questions to our Open House events about the 2022 NYU Digital Humanities Graduate Fellowships.
 tags:
   - grad_fellows
+image:
+  url: 'media/news/what_could_you_do.jpeg'
+  alt: "'What could you do with a Digital Humanities Graduate Student Summer Fellowship?' floats above a sand castle laptop, graph, book and map beside a rainbow sun umbrella and beach ball."
 ---

 ![{{ page.image.alt }}]({{ page.image.url | absolute_url }})